As of March 23rd, 2020, AmeriClerkships will only accept immunization titers for clinical rotations.

-1. Tetanus: single dose within last 10 years OR positive tetanus toxin antibody titers, AND
+1. Positive tetanus toxin antibody titers, AND

-2. Hepatitis B: triple dose OR positive HBsAB titers, AND
+2. Positive HBsAB titers, AND

-6. (Only Required by Some Sites & Seasonal) Influenza (flu shot): some clinical sites require a single dose of a flu shot (U.S. strands) for the current flu season (typically August to March), so you may be asked to repeat your flu vaccines if you’re in a new flu season in that same year.
+5. (Only Required by Some Sites & Seasonal) Influenza (flu shot): some clinical sites require a single dose of a flu shot (U.S. strands) for the current flu season (typically August to March), so you may be asked to repeat your flu vaccines if you’re in a new flu season in that same year.
 Ask your AmeriClerkships Residency Enrollment Consultant if this applies to any of your Clinical Blocks.

 *PLEASE NOTE: Clinical sites may require additional health-related documentation.
 Please inquire with your residency enrollment strategist if this applies to you.
 Results must be valid for full duration of all clinical rotations.

 Do my titers expire?
 How long are they valid for rotations at ACMedical?

 - Most vaccines/immunity do last a long time, however, there are also cases where the immunity decreases or goes away over time.
 It is especially important to know that:

 - Most people don’t need to have their titers checked routinely if they are not in one of the high-risk groups such as pregnant women, healthcare workers, students in nursing and medical schools, children and adults exposed in an outbreak or after a needlestick injury;

 - A healthcare provider with a negative measles titer after two doses of the MMR vaccine does not need another dose of vaccine, but a titer may be requested without proof of vaccination;